Dushugerdrittl/Budget_calculator/README.md

 *   Enhanced UI/UX with more custom Hello Kitty assets.
 *   Recurring transaction automation.

+## 📜 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Copyright (c) 2024 Master Nithin sai koushik kancharla.

 ---

 *This app is a delightful way to manage your finances with a touch of cuteness!* 💖